 When it comes to overall quality and performance, the Ray-Ban Clubmaster Classics don't stack up to the competition.
 Their large, polarized lenses help block out bright rays of sun, but their front-heavy design and pop-out nose pads create giant coverage gaps.
-The nose pads also got stuck in our hair when we pushed them up to head indoors.
-They never become a fan favorite.
+The nose pads also get stuck in our hair when we push them up to head indoors.
+They never became a fan favorite.
 Their saving grace?
 Mad style, that's just about all our testers loved.

 Ray-Ban Clubmaster Classic Review